 - Land use and infill redevelopment framework plan

-- Parking evaluation, a pedestrian mobility and connectivity plan
+- Parking evaluation, pedestrian mobility, and connectivity plan

 - Summary of community feedback and Outreach

 Collectively, the Plan will provide elected officials and decision-makers with the long-term vision of the Downtown area and the strategies and tools needed to achieve that vision.
-In 2016, parts of the Downtown Plan have been realized with the development of a new apartment building with businesses operating in the first floor revitalizing downtown shopping.
+In 2016, parts of the Downtown Plan have been realized with the development of a new apartment building with businesses operating on the first floor revitalizing downtown shopping.
 Renovations of additional parking have been realized with Kiosk parking stations eliminating parking meters.
 A bike/pedestrian path is underway drawing more foot traffic.
 Future developments are in the works for a hotel and transportation center

 The City's business districts include a large shopping mall, and several strip malls in all sections of the City featuring a mixture of national chain stores and locally owned businesses.
 The University Mall, an enclosed shopping center with 677,000 square feet with anchors: Ulta and Bed Bath & Beyond.
 Carbondale also has several open strip malls in all sections of the City.
 The Murdale Shopping Center is 87,600 square feet with anchors: Neighborhood Food Co-op and Tru-Value.
 University Place, also an open-air center with 250,000 square feet with anchors:

 - AMC Theatre, an 8-screen Complex